PeepalFarm/peepalfarm.github.io/markdown/about.md

 ABOUT

 Badmash Peepal Farm is an **organic farm** and **stray animal recovery center** for large and small animals near Dharamsala, Himachal Pradesh.
-We promote sustainable living and offer a program where people from all around the world can work in exchange for vegan meals and accommodation.
+We promote sustainable living and offer a program where people from around the world can work in exchange for vegan meals and accommodation.

 Our main priority is the health of the animals we treat and rehabilitate. **We aim to alleviate the suffering of any animal that requires aid.** Many of the animals were brought in having sustained serious injuries, mostly due to accidents and abuse.